Hudaahmadd/ChemGenXplore/README.md

   - Interact with heatmaps by zooming into specific regions.

 - **Upload Your Own Dataset**:
-  - Upload custom datasets formatted with genes as rows and conditions as columns.
+  - Upload custom datasets formatted with genes as rows and conditions as columns (CSV format).
 Example below:
     <p>
       <img src="www/example_dataset.png" alt="Logo" width="300">
     </p>